How to Write a Book: The Ultimate Guide

 Most authors primarily think about their writing progress in terms of word count.
 They set goals for how many words to write per day, per week, and per month, so they’ll know if they’re keeping up a reasonable rate of progress.

 Besides word count, it’s important to set goals for your writing time as well.
-At least 1,500 words a week is a healthy rate, but how many hours a day should you actually be writing?
-Again, only you can decide what’s right for your schedule, but here are some general guidelines.
+Only you can decide what’s right for your schedule, but here are some general guidelines.

 Never skip two sessions in a row